ASNA/SunFarm/docs/adding-chart-to-page.md

 ![Space for Chart](/images/page-two-chart-01.png/)

 We want to display two pieces of data:
-1. The *Customer Status* (“Active”, “Closed”, “Over limit”, “Refer” and “Suspended”) at the top of that box, *and*
+1. The *Customer Status* ("Active", "Closed", "Over limit", "Refer" and "Suspended") at the top of that box, *and*
 2. A *Sales Chart* that makes it easier to understand the Sales performance trend.

 ## Green-screen cryptic codes may now be displayed descriptively